-Level Nature of SLD Focus of Evaluation Examples of Evaluation Methods and Data Sources Criteria for SLD SLD Classification and Eligibility I Difficulties in one or more areas of academic achievement, including (but not limited to) Basic Reading Skill, Reading Comprehension, Reading Fluency, Oral Expression, Listening Comprehension, Written Expression, Math Calculation, Math Problem Solving.
-Academic Achievement: Performance in specific academic skills [e.g., Grew R reading decoding, reading fluency, reading comprehension; Grew V iepalling, written expression; Gq (math calculation, math problem solving; Gr. (communication ability, listening ability).
-Response to quality instruction and intervention via progress monitoring, performance on norm-referenced, standardized achievement tests, evaluation of works samples, observations of academic performance, teacher parent student interview, history of academic performance, data from other members of Multidisciplinary Team (MDT) (e.g., speech-language pathologist, interventionist, reading specialist).
-Performance in one or more academic areas is weak or adplicated (despite attempts at delivering quality instruction) as evidenced by converging data sources.
-Necessary п SLD does not include a learning problem that is the result of visual, hearing, or motor disabilities; of intellectual disability; of social or emotional disturbance; or of environmental, educational, cultural, or economic disadvantage.
-Exclusionary Factors: Identification of potential primary causes of academic skill weaknesses or deficits, including intellectual disability, cultural or linguistic difference, sensory impairment, insufficient instruction or opportunity to learn, organic or physical health factors, social/emotional or psychological disturbance.
-Data from the methods and sources listed at Levels 1 and III.
-Behavior Rating Scales; medical records; pior evaluations; interview with current or past counselors, psychiatrists, etc. Performance is not primarily attributed to these exclusionary factors, although one or more of them may contribute to learning difficulties.
-[Consider using the Exclusionary Factors Form, which may be downloaded from www.cossbattery.com.under "resources."] ш A disorder in one or more of the basic psychological/neuro- psychological processes involved in understanding or in using language, spoken or written; such disorders are presumed to originate from central nervous system dysfunction.
-Cognitive Abilities & Processes: Performance in cognitive abilities and processes (e.g., Gv, Ga, Gir, Gam, Gs.) specific neuropsychological processes (e.g., attention, executive functioning, orthographic processing, RAN, RAS) and learning efficiency (e.g., associative memory, meaningful memory).
-Performance on nom-referenced tests, evaluation of work samples, observations of cognitive performance, task analysis, testing limits, teacher/parent/student interview, history of a cademic performance, records review.
-Send questions to Performance in one or more cognitive abilities and/or neuropsychological processes (related to academic skill deficiency) is weak or deficient as evidenced by converging data sources.
+Level Nature of SLD Focus of Evaluation Examples of Evaluation Methods and Data Sources Criteria for SLD SLD Classification and Eligibility I Difficulties in one or more areas of academic achievement, including (but not limited to) Basic Reading Skill, Reading Comprehension, Reading Pluency, Oral Expression, Listening Comprehension, Written Expression, Math Calculation, Math Problem Solving.
+Academic Achievement: Performance in specific cademic skills [e.g., Grw-R. (reading decoding, reading fluency, reading compensation; Grw-W (spelling, written expression; Gr (muth calculation, math problem solving; Gg. (communication ability, listening ability).
+Response to quality instruction and intervention via progress monitoring performance nonme-telerenced, standardized achievement tests, evaluation of work samples, observations of academic performance, teacher parentistudent interview, history of academic performance, teacher parentistudent interview, history of academic performance, data from other members of Multidisciplinary Team (MDT) (e.g., peech-language pathologist, interventionist, reading specialist).
+Performance in one or more academic areas is weakor displiction? (despite attempts at delivering quality instruction) as evidenced by converging data sources.
+Necessary п SLD does not include a learning problem that is the result of visual, hearing, or motor disabilities; of social or emotional disturbance; or of environmental, educational, cultural, or economic disadvantage.
+Exclusionary Factors: Identification of potential primary causes of academic skill weaknesses or deficits, including intellectual disability, cultural of linguistic difference, sensory impairment, insufficient instruction or opportunity to learn, organic or physical health factors, social/emotional or psychological disturbance.
+Data from the methods and sources listed at Levels J and III.
+Behavior Rating Scales, medical records, prior evaluations, interview with current or past counselors, psychiatrists, etc. Performance is not primarily attributed to these exclusionary factors, although one or more of them may combute to learning difficulties; [Consider using the Exclusionary Factors Form which may be downloaded from xwwx.conside.tatty.com under "resources."] ш A disorder in one or more of the basic psychological/neuro-psychological processes involved in understanding or in using language, spoken or written; such disorders are presumed to originate from central nervous system dysfunction.
+Cognitive Abilities & Processes: Performance in cognitive abilities and processes (e.g., Gr., Ga., Glr., Gim., Gr.), specific neuropsychological processes (e.g., attention, executive functioning, orthographic processing, RAN, RAS) and learning efficiency (e.g., associative memory, fleerecall memory, meaningful memory).
+Performance on norm-referenced tests, evaluation of work samples, observations of cognitive performance, task analysis, testing limits, teacher/parent student interview, history of academic performance, records review.
+Performance in one or more cognitive abilities and/or neuropsychological processes (related to academic skill deficiency) is weak or deficients as evidenced by converging data sources.